-An aldosterone test measures the amount of the hormone aldosterone in blood.
+The aldosterone blood test measures the level of the hormone aldosterone in blood.

 Normal levels vary:

-Lower than normal levels of aldosterone may indicate:
+A lower than normal level of aldosterone may be due to:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 Gruber HA, Farag AF.
 Evaluation of endocrine function.
 In: McPherson RA, Pincus MR, eds.
 Henry’s Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 24